MoreSangeet/Project/README.md

 * Married women in the age group 26-35 years from states like Uttar Pradesh, Maharashtra, and Karnataka working in sectors like IT, Healthcare, and Aviation are more likely to purchase products, particularly from Food, Clothing, and Electronics categories.

 This analysis can help businesses optimize inventory, target the right customer segments, and improve marketing strategies to boost sales.

+---

+## 📌 **Project Learnings**

+* Data cleaning and manipulation
+* Exploratory data analysis (EDA) using pandas, matplotlib, and seaborn libraries
+* Improved customer experience by identifying potential customers across different states, occupation, gender, and age groups
+* Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.

+---

+Thank you for visiting my project!
+I hope the analysis gives you valuable insights into consumer behavior and sales trends during the Diwali season.
+If you found this project helpful or interesting, feel free to star it ⭐ and leave a comment.
+Happy learning! 🙌